| (one synonym : Euarestus nobilatans Lucas, 1900) GEOMETRINAE, GEOMETRIDAE, GEOMETROIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 The females have an additional dark-edged pale spot near the middle of each forewing, and other variable dark markings on all four wings.

-This species occurs as subspecies majestica in
+This species has been found as subspecies majestica in

 and subspecies imperialis Prout, 1913, in Australia in